 - Cut the cherry tomatoes in half.
 Set aside.

-- In the skillet cook the hot dogs, rolling frequently to ensure even cooking.
+- Cook the hot dogs in the skillet, rolling frequently to ensure even cooking.

 - When hot dogs are mostly cooked, move to one side of the skillet.
 Spray the hot dog buns with cooking spray.
 Place the bun on its side in the skillet for 20 seconds.
 Repeat for the other side.
 Pull the bun slightly open and place in the skillet like a pup tent for an additional 20 seconds to warm the inside.

-- Place a hot dog in the bun, lay in 1-2 slices of bacon, lay in 2-3 asparagus spears, add sliced radish and tomatoes.
+- Place a hot dog in the bun, lay in 1 to 2 slices of bacon, lay in 2 to 3 asparagus spears, and add sliced radish and tomatoes.